How long to steep black tea?

 Steeping black tea according to its origin

 The water temperature is also a determining factor for preparing a cup of tea.
 In hot water, the aromas diffuse more quickly.
-However, when boiling, it alters the taste and benefits.
-Be careful not to err in the opposite direction.
-Water below 80°C doesn't allow the taste to develop fully.
+However, if boiling, it alters the taste and benefits.
+Be careful not to err in the other direction though.
+Water below 80°C (176°F) does not allow the flavor to fully develop.

 Our customers talk about us